Widow(er) Financial Planning Guide

 Social Security survivor claiming strategies

-- You can take survivor benefit as early as 60 (50 if disabled).
+- You can claim a survivor benefit as early as age 60 (50 if disabled).
+Remarriage after age 60 does not disqualify you.1

-- Switching strategy: if your own benefit is smaller, claim survivor first; switch to your own at 70 when it's maxed.
+- Switching strategy: if your own worker benefit is smaller, claim survivor first and switch to your own at 70 when DRCs max it out.
+If your own is larger, do the reverse.

 Spousal rollover vs inherited IRA